 The Keystone Space Collaborative is a nonprofit organization with a mission to support and serve the Tri-State Region’s (OH, PA, WV) growing space industry, and to attract and expand the next generation of space industry businesses and talent in the region.

 We are the voice of the Tri-State Region’s space industry and community.

 CORE Values & Operating Principles

-- Accelerate and promote the space-related activities and strengths of the region to internal and external industry stakeholders including government partners
+Accelerate and promote space-related activities and strengths of the region to internal and external industry stakeholders including government partners.

-- Amplify, grow, and attract space-related business and funding opportunities to the region
+Amplify, grow, and attract space-related business and funding opportunities within the region and to the region.

 Research and Development